Hatton, Cheshire West and Chester: History

 under the ownership of Ilbert of Roullours.
 The entry lists only one household (a villager), making it amongst the smallest 20% of settlements recorded in the survey.

-The settlement was a township within Waverton parish, Broxton Hundred, which became a civil parish in 1866.
+It was in Broxton Hundred.
+Hatton was formerly a township in the parish of Waverton, in 1866 Hatton became a separate civil parish.
 The population was recorded at 152 in 1801, then 164 in 1851, 134 in 1901 and decreasing to 126 by 1951.
+On 1 April 2015 the parish was abolished to form "Hargrave and Huxley" and "Tattenhall and District", part also went to Golborne David.

 Landmarks

 Hatton Hall moated site is an ancient monument and dates to c.1200.
 The moat surrounds an island of approximately 60m x 55m upon which stood the hall, a quadrangular structure of timber.

 The hall was replaced by the present farm house c.1830 and a sandstone revetted causeway was constructed in the early 19th century.
 These are both Grade II listed buildings.